WGreenlee04/AI-Training-Game/README.md

 ## Installation

-Download the zip from this page, or use the Git implemenmtation of your choice to open a branch.
+Download the zip from this page, or use the Git implementation of your choice to open a branch.

 Download link for the full product in the future.